skrey/yellow-extensions/features/fontawesome/README.md

 You can add an additional style to the name, for example `fa-lg`, `fa-2x`, `fa-3x`, `fa-4x` and `fa-5x`.

-The plugin uses [Font Awesome v4.5.0](https://github.com/FortAwesome/Font-Awesome) by Dave Gandy, which supports about 600 pictographic icons.
+The extension uses [Font Awesome v4.5.0](https://github.com/FortAwesome/Font-Awesome) by Dave Gandy, which supports about 600 pictographic icons.
 It's licensed under [OFL 1.1](https://opensource.org/licenses/OFL-1.1).
 Font Awesome has icons for web applications, buttons and forms.
 There's a `fontawesome.css` which you can adjust or use in your own style sheets.

 ## Example